 Now, explain to me again with a straight face to our listeners out there, anyone not on the conservative side of this issue, which is the right side, how that's not an emergency.

-I'm I'm open to hearing.
+I'm open to hearing.

 Let me push back.

-I could push back.
+I could push back, Dan.

-I I think that one of the good things, and I saw this in McAllen where the wall construction is underway.
+I think that one of the good things, and I saw this in McAllen where the wall construction is underway.

-Uh I'm okay with the smugglers.
+I'm okay with the smugglers.

-You know, I love when you call me Brother Dan, because you are brother Geraldo.
+It's better than them just sneaking across on their belly and you know, I love when you call me brother Dan because you are brother Geraldo.

-That's his butters you up because he knows I like them.
+That's just butters you up because he knows I like Geraldo, but you're a smart guy.

 How can you not figure this out?